 - Annotated Agenda

 - Output Notes

 Your participants need to show up at your workshop prepared and ready to contribute.
 Do not assume they will.
 Lead them.
 Provide them a compelling pre-read.
 First of all, the pre-read should include at least the components shown below.
 If your pre-read is a large document, provide a personalized cover letter asking each subject matter expert to focus on topics and pages that you have highlighted.
 Consequently, your courtesy encourages them the obligation to take time reading their parts.

 Workshop Purpose, Scope, Deliverables, and Simple Agenda

-EVERY meeting, even a fifty-minute session, needs to have an articulate purpose, boundaries (ie, scope), and either well codified outputs or a generally described outcome documents.
+EVERY meeting, even a fifty-minute session, needs to have an articulate purpose, boundaries (ie, scope), and either well codified outputs or a generally described outcome document.
 The deliverables (or output/ outcome) describe what DONE looks like when the session ends.
 A description of the deliverables describes where the group is headed during the meeting.
 The agenda, hopefully structured (NOT simply a ‘discussion’; a term closely related to ‘percussion’ and ‘concussion’), shows the group how it is going to get to the deliverable, or the end of the session.

 Questions to be Addressed

 When arguments arise, active listening should be used first to avoid people, who unknowingly, may be in violent agreement with each other.
 When active listening fails, sometimes due to the stubbornness of participants, an appeal must be made to WHY the meeting is being held.
 Because, no one wants more meetings.
 They only want results that accelerate projects and activities that occur after the meeting.
-To reconcile arguments, be prepared to appeal to the objectives of the project, program, business unit, or enterprise that your meeting supports.
+To reconcile arguments, be prepared to appeal to the objectives of the project/ product, program, business unit, or enterprise that your meeting supports.